Decode Your Dog’s Behavior: 17 Dog Behaviors Explained

 To better understand the furry goofball you call your best friend, find out what common dog behaviors mean, according to pet experts.

 What is normal dog behavior?

 It’s our natural tendency to project human traits and emotions onto dogs, yet we come to expect daily dog zoomies as normal dog behavior.
-And while we can pick up on things like dog anxiety from dog body language, and understand why dogs howl, some dog behaviors—like rolling in stinky things or barking at nothing—are truly bewildering.
+And while we can pick up on things like dog anxiety from dog body language, and understand why dogs howl, some dog behaviors—like rolling in stinky things, sniffing butts or barking at nothing—are truly bewildering.

 What’s classified as normal dog behavior might surprise you.
 Here’s what canine experts have to say.

 Every day, the mail carrier delivers letters and packages, and every day your dog barks.
 Does this dog behavior mean your four-legged friend hates postal workers?
 “Barking at people outside is a protective behavior,” says Gary Richter, DVM, veterinarian and founder of Ultimate Pet Nutrition.
 “Dogs see their house as their territory, and anyone approaching or near their territory is a potential threat, so they bark to ward off the intruder.”

 Think about it from your dog’s perspective: The mail carrier delivers mail, the dog barks to ward off the intruder, and the mail carrier goes away.
 It creates a pattern that is reinforced over and over.
 “From the dog’s perspective, they are saving the house from invasion every day by driving away the invader.
 We never appreciate their efforts,” Dr. Richter says.

 Here is also the reason why dogs hate cats.